mitchelllisle/data-privacy-papers/README.md

 <div class="arxiv-entry">
-  <h3><a href="http://arxiv.org/abs/2603.04493v1">Rethinking quantum smooth entropies: Tight one-shot analysis of quantum privacy amplification</a></h3>
+  <h3><a href="http://arxiv.org/abs/2603.04493v2">Rethinking quantum smooth entropies: Tight one-shot analysis of quantum privacy amplification</a></h3>
    <img alt="Category Badge" src="https://img.shields.io/badge/Information Theory-D91E36">
   <p><b>Published on:</b> 2026-03-04T19:00:01Z</p>
   <details>
     <summary>More Details</summary>
     <p><b>Authors:</b> Bartosz Regula, Marco Tomamichel</p>
     <p><b>Summary:</b> We introduce an improved one-shot characterisation of randomness extraction against quantum side information (privacy amplification), strengthening known one-shot bounds and providing a unified derivation of the tightest known asymptotic constraints.
 Our main tool is a new class of smooth conditional entropies defined by lifting classical smooth divergences through measurements.
-For the key case of measured smooth Rényi divergence of order 2, we show that this can be alternatively understood as allowing for smoothing over not only states, but also non-positive Hermitian operators.
-Building on this, we establish a tightened leftover hash lemma, significantly improving over all known smooth min-entropy bounds on quantum privacy amplification and recovering the sharpest classical achievability results.
-We extend these methods to decoupling, the coherent analogue of randomness extraction, obtaining a corresponding improved one-shot bound.
+A key role is played by the measured smooth Rényi relative entropy of order 2, which we show to admit an equivalent variational form: it can be understood as allowing for smoothing over not only states, but also non-positive Hermitian operators.
+Building on this, we establish a tightened leftover hash lemma, significantly improving over all known smooth min-entropy bounds on extractable randomness and recovering the sharpest classical achievability results.
+We extend these methods to decoupling, the coherent analogue of privacy amplification, obtaining a corresponding improved one-shot bound.
 Relaxing our smooth entropy bounds leads to one-shot achievability results in terms of measured Rényi divergences, which in the asymptotic i.i.d. limit recover the state-of-the-art error exponent of [Dupuis, arXiv:2105.05342].
 We show an approximate optimality of our results by giving a matching one-shot converse bound up to additive logarithmic terms.
 This yields an optimal second-order asymptotic expansion of privacy amplification under trace distance, establishing a significantly tighter one-shot achievability result than previously shown in [Shen et al., arXiv:2202.11590] and proving its optimality for all hash functions.</p>
   </details>
 </div>